nautobot/nautobot-app-golden-config/docs/dev/dev_environment.md

-  markdownlint     Run pymarkdown linting. tests            Run all tests for this app. unittest         Run Django unit tests for the app.
+  markdownlint     Run pymarkdown linting. tests            Run all tests for this app. unittest         Run Django unit tests for the app. djlint           Run djlint to perform django template formatting and/or linting.
 ```

 ## Project Overview